KevJord76/milestone-project-2/README.md

   <img src="./assets/images/generate.jpg"/>
 </p>

-The include plus draws check-box allows the user to choose if they want to include these extra draws in their lottery game selection.
+The include plus draws check-box allows the user to choose if they want to include the extra plus draws in their lottery game selection.
 The final costs, then reflects their choice.
 The user can also hit the enter key to toggle their choice between checked and unchecked.

 <!--- Plus image -->
 - __Lottery Plus Option__